A Full Decade of idlecircuits.com

 In any case, my illustrious personal site/home on the internet has now been live for over a decade.
 I suppose it’s worthy of doing something commemorative for it, but I haven’t the slightest idea what, so I suppose this blog post will have to do.

-broadcast radio show, a narrowly read gaming blog, host over 50 tracks of my original music, provide access to a variety of security and password-generation scripts that I wrote, showcase several of my stories and display my (currently offline) photography portfolio, among many other things.
+From an early start ten years ago, the site has gone on to do many things, including provide information for a broadcast radio show, a narrowly read gaming blog, host over 50 tracks of my original music, provide access to a variety of security and password-generation scripts that I wrote, showcase several of my stories and display my (currently offline) photography portfolio, among many other things.

-Rocks Galore is still up Happy
+And yes, Rocks Galore is still up

 So yeah, the site’s been up for a whole decade.
 You may commence your expressions of joyous merriment forthwith.